 - Policy 4.1.
-Cook County and the Cities could coordinate with the Cook County develop a list of target industries for Cook County that will provide yearround employment opportunities. - Policy 4.2.
-Cook County Economic Development Commission should maintain and expand the inventory of the amount and location of developable lands within the County in all marketing materials, and provide the list on the website and within a marketing pamphlet to be provided for public distribution. - Policy 4.3.
-Cook County and the Cities should take advantage of federal Opportunity Zones. - Policy 4.4.
-The City of Adel should renew its Rural Zone Designation. - Need #5.
+Coordinate with the Cook County Economic Development Commission and Chamber of Commerce to develop a list of target industries for Cook County that will provide year-round employment opportunities. - Policy 4.2.
+Maintain and expand the inventory of the amount and location of developable lands within the County in all marketing materials, and provide the list on the website and within a marketing pamphlet to be provided for public distribution.

+Policy 4.3.
+Take advantage of federal Opportunity Zones.

+Policy 4.4.
+Renew Adel's Rural Zone Designation.

+Need #5.
 Cook County's interchanges are not up to their full economic potential.
-An "Interchange economic impact these interchanges could have for all of Cook County. - Policy 5.1.
-Consider future land use opportunities for the interchange(s) of interest.
+An "Interchange economic impact these interchanges could have for all of Cook County.